lubuntu-team/manual/source/4/4.1/discover.rst

 In the upper right corner of discover you can have a :guilabel:`Sort` category to sort your search results by :menuselection:`Name`, :menuselection:`Rating`, :menuselection:`Size`, or :menuselection:`Release Date`.

 To get to your settings on what software to use install use the :guilabel:`Settings` tab.
 To remove a source such as a PPA click the hidden red :guilabel:`X` button on the right hand side of to remove it.
 To toggle enabling or disabling a software source check or uncheck the checkbox next to that software source.
+To make snap packages the default version to use for discover press the :guilabel:`Make default` button next to Snap packages.

 .. image:: discover-settings.png